davidkim10/mcp-event-manager/readme.txt

 == Installation ==

-1. Upload the `simple-webinar-workshop-management` folder to the `/wp-content/plugins/` directory
+1. Upload the `mcp-event-manager` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Set up your webinars and workshops through the settings page
+3. Set up your webinars and workshops through by navigation to the plugin settings page ("Workshops")
-4. Use the shortcodes `[workshops]` and `[webinars]` to display registration forms

 == Frequently Asked Questions ==